-- · Include the new recommended sea level changes in all infrastructure and planning decisions to reduce the cost to future residents to respond to climate change. - The new wastewater disposal to harbour consent in 2020 needs to be of shorter duration and have hard deliverables to stop this activity before the next consent renewal. - Wastewater from the treatment plant post UV stage should be processed through a man made wetland to a water quality suitable for shellfish gathering and swimming prior to disposal. - · Reinstate the anaerobic ponds that process the incoming wastewater and outfall membrane plant backwash to produce gas that could run a generator to offset treatment plant electricity use. - Install floating solar PV systems on the pond to reduce the growth of algae and to offset treatment plant power use. - Rainwater collection tanks for houses need to be continued as part of building consent to slow runoff and allow for all rain water to be filtered through a wetland before harbour outfall.
-These rain tanks can provide emergency water storage should the reticulated system be damaged. - Where possible increase the volume of stormwater directed to Aro Aro wetland, include pumping if necessary. - Extend water supply out to edges of community especially for fire fighting supply.
+- " Land-based sewerage system and consider alternatives such as composting toilets - " Include the new recommended sea level changes in all infrastructure and planning decisions to reduce the cost to future residents to respond to climate change. - " The new wastewater disposal to harbour consent in 2020 needs to be of shorter duration and have hard deliverables to stop this activity before the next consent renewal. - " Wastewater from the treatment plant post UV stage should be processed through a man made wetland to a water quality suitable for shellfish gathering and swimming prior to disposal. - " Reinstate the anaerobic ponds that process the incoming wastewater and outfall membrane plant backwash to produce gas that could run a generator to offset treatment plant electricity use - " Install floating solar PV systems on the pond to reduce the growth of algae and to offset treatment plant power use. - " Rainwater collection tanks for houses need to be continued as part of building consent to slow runoff and allow for all rain water to be filtered through a wetland before harbour outfall.
+These rain tanks can provide emergency water storage should the reticulated system be damaged. - " Where possible increase the volume of stormwater directed to Aro Aro wetland, include pumping if necessary. - " Extend water supply out to edges of community especially for fire fighting supply.

-- Install footpaths with swales and tree planting to beautify and slowly filter roadway runoff. - · Install filtration on the potable water prior to UV treatment to reduce the risk of an earthquake causing potable water treatment outage. - Continue to support and expand the community-based Xtreme Zero Waste team reduction in waste generation and develop a circular economy, support expansion of Plastic Free Whaingaroa. - · As the volume of greenwaste increases explore the installation of a biodigester to produce gas for electricity generation. - Lobby government for mandatory product stewardship. - Develop a community power scheme, and encourage residential solar PV as well as electrification of restaurants, transport and businesses. - · Continue to place power and telephone services underground to reduce visual clutter. - Increase roadside tree planting and beautification - A community-led monitoring group that ensures the WDC planned maintenance in the CBD, on the hard surfaces and street furniture/ assets is fit for purpose and that the work carried out is completed to a good standard.
+- " Install footpaths with swales and tree planting to beautify and slowly filter roadway runoff. - " Install filtration on the potable water prior to UV treatment to reduce the risk of an earthquake causing potable water treatment outage. - " Continue to support and expand the community-based Xtreme Zero Waste team reduction in waste generation and develop a circular economy, support expansion of Plastic Free Whaingaroa. - " As the volume of greenwaste increases explore the installation of a biodigester to produce gas for electricity generation. - " Lobby government for mandatory product stewardship.
+Support and continue to develop local minimisation of throw-away packaging. - " Develop a community power scheme, and encourage residential solar PV as well as electrification of restaurants, transport and businesses.
+Aim to become self-sufficient in energy generation. - Continue to place power and telephone services underground to reduce visual clutter. - " Increase roadside tree planting beautification - " A community-led monitoring group that ensures the WDC planned maintenance in the CBD, on the hard surfaces and street furniture/assets is fit for purpose and that the work carried out is completed to a good standard.
 Monitoring maintenance outcomes adds to both the practicality and beautification of Raglan's assets.